cs100itp/git-basics/README.md

 After forming a team of 2-3 students, designate one team member to accept the assignment using this link: <https://classroom.github.com/a/YsKqJKrz>.

-After selecting your username from the list, use the "Create a new team" option
+After selecting their username from the list, use the "Create a new team" option
---- you're free to come up with a unique team name, but keep it PG-13.
-After creating your team and accepting the assignment, you'll reach a page that you can refresh after a few seconds to find a confirmation page like this one:
+--- feel free to come up with a fun team name, but keep it PG-13.
+After creating a team and accepting the assignment, the subsequent page can be refreshed after a few seconds to reach a confirmation page like this one (for team "FooBars"):

 ![Confirmation page](images/github-accept.png)

-If you click on the highlighted link, you'll be taken to the repository homepage, which should look like this:
+Clicking on the highlighted link will load the repository homepage, which should look like this:

 ![Repository homepage](images/github-repos.png)